dnaaun/openFraming/backend/README.md

      "category_names": [str, ...],

      # Indicates the status of the training for this classifier.
-     # "not_begun" means no training data was uploaded and training has not begun.
+     # "not_begun" means no training data was not uploaded and training has not begun.
      # "training" means the classifier is training right now.
      # "completed' means the classifier has completed training.
      "status": One_of("not_begun", "training", "completed"),